seungrokj/AAI25_workshop/ws_201_Optimized_Model_Serving_with_vLLM/README.md

 ### CLIENT) Launch Jupyternotebook servers on the AMD host machine

-In an other terminal, now ssh again into the AMD host machine
+Open a new terminal and connect to the AMD host machine using the ssh command below.

 ```
 ssh -L 7100:localhost:7100 -L 8100:localhost:8100 root@DIGITAL_OCEAN_INSTANCE_IP